pingswept/me30-website/content/logistics/exercises.md

 {{< expand "See the answer" "..." >}}
 (a) The Feather GND pin is not tied to the same ground as the motor circuitry.

 (b) There is no current-limiting resistor between the Feather output and the BJT base.
-We want to keep the current through the base-emitter diode to 15 mA or less.
-And we want the BJT base to be at only 0.6 V. Since the Feather output supplies 3.3 V, we need a resistor to drop the voltage by 2.7 V and limit the current to 15 mA.
+We want to keep the current through the base-emitter diode to about 10% of the collector-to-emitter current.
+If the motor is drawing 150 mA, then we want the base-emitter current to be about 15 mA.
+And we know that when the BJT is on, its base voltage is 0.6 V. Since the Feather output supplies 3.3 V, we need a resistor to drop the voltage by 2.7 V and limit the current to 15 mA.
 {{< /expand >}}

 *What are the problems with approach #2?*